WenxinGuo97/WenxinGuo97/README.md

 - 👨‍🎓 My name is Wenxin Guo (郭文昕).
 From 2022.03, I work as a PhD candidate at Rocket Force University of Engineering, Xi’an, Shaanxi, China

-- 📚 My researches focus on Deep Learning and its applications to image (video) processing, computer vision and UAV.
-My current interests include **object detection and tracking, aerial detection and tracking**.
-I have published 20+ papers related to above topics on some international conferences and journals

 - 📚 My researches focus on Reinforcement Learning and its applications to adaptive dynamic programming.
 My current interests include **adaptive dynamic programming, optimal control, robust control**.
 I have published 3 papers related to above topics on some international journals

 - 🔥 **Academic News**